 FIN 310.
 Basic Investing.
 (3 Credits)

-examines investors’ activities and decision rules in the selection and management of financial assets.
+This course examines investors’ activities and decision rules in the selection and management of financial assets.
 The focus of the course is financial instruments such as stocks, bonds, mutual funds, and derivatives, as well as the markets in which they are traded.
 The course will also emphasize the analytical approach to investment decision making.
-3 credits.

 FIN 315.
 Principles of Insurance.
 (3 Credits)